Elif Hocaoglu*, Ercan Inci and Meltem Vural Pages 988 - 995 ( 8 )

-Introduction: To determine spinal osteoporosis in patients suffering from lumbar degenerative disease using computed tomography (CT).
+Introduction: This study aims to determine spinal osteoporosis in patients suffering from lumbar degenerative disease using computed tomography (CT).

 Results: The CT-HU was positively correlated with T-score and lumbar BMD for both groups (P<0.001), while the L1–L4 correlation was higher in Group C than in Group D. Based on linear regression, the T-score and CT-HU for L1-L4 osteoporosis were 129, 136, 129 and 120 HU, respectively in Group C. Undiagnosed spinal osteoporosis was greater in Group D compared to the controls (44.2% vs. 9.6%, respectively) based on the CT-HU thresholds.